Xin Pi: Battle of Wuzhang Plains

 In 234, the Battle of Wuzhang Plains took place between Wei and Shu forces, who were respectively led by Sima Yi and Zhuge Liang.
 When the situation came to a stalemate, Sima Yi, who held the position of General-in-Chief (大將軍), wrote to Cao Rui to seek permission to engage the enemy.
 Cao Rui denied him permission.
 Later, as the stalemate dragged on, Cao Rui became worried that Sima Yi would defy orders and attack the enemy, so he appointed Xin Pi as military adviser to the General-in-Chief, granted him an imperial sceptre (a symbol of the emperor's authority), and sent him to the frontline to ensure that Sima Yi followed orders and stayed in camp.
 Xin Pi carried out his task well, and no one dared to disobey him.

 The Weilue recorded that Sima Yi wanted to order his troops to attack after the Shu forces goaded and provoked him numerous times.
 However, Xin Pi used the imperial sceptre to order them to remain in camp and refrain from engaging the enemy.
 Although Sima Yi was unhappy about it, he had no choice but to defer to Xin Pi.

 After Zhuge Liang died of illness during the standoff, Xin Pi was recalled back to serve as Minister of the Guards (衞尉) again in the central government.

 Death

 Xin Pi died on an unknown date but the Australian sinologist Rafe de Crespigny estimated that he died around 235.
 The Wei government honoured him with the posthumous title "Marquis Su" (肅侯), which means "serious marquis".

 Descendants

 Xin Pi's son, Xin Chang (辛敞), had the courtesy name Taiyong (泰雍).
 He inherited his father's peerage as the Marquis of Ying District (潁鄉侯) and served as an official in the Wei government.
 He rose to the position of Administrator of Henei Commandery (河內郡; around present-day Jiaozuo, Henan) during the Xianxi era (264–265).
 The Shiyu (世語) recorded that he later became the Minister of the Guards (衞尉) like his father.

 Xin Pi also had a daughter, Xin Xianying, who married Yang Dan (羊耽).
+(Note: Xin Xianying was introduced as a playable character in the ninth instalment of Koei's Dynasty Warriors series.)
+The Jin/Han-Zhao empress Yang Xianrong was a great-granddaughter.